biome-sh/biome-operator/doc/design.md

 * Adding a specific key for each version of the spec (i.e. `spec.v1beta2`)

-With these workarounds, the operator can support multiple "versions" of the CRD, meaning that it can have multiple controllers each watching the Habitat CRD, deciding which objects to operate on based on the `customVersion` field.
+With these workarounds, the operator can support multiple "versions" of the CRD, meaning that it can have multiple controllers each watching the Biome CRD, deciding which objects to operate on based on the `customVersion` field.
 In reality though, there's only one version Kubernetes knows about, and we multiplex our own custom versions in it.